tiklii/Text-splitter/README.md

 # Text-splitter
-Splits text to feed into chatgpt for translation.
-Takes epub as input.
+Splits text.
+I use it to feed text into chatgpt.